-Wow, I am having a blast out here in Palm Springs getting to "know myself."
-For instance, my usual plaint, or one of them, is, Why can't people leave me alone?
+My usual plaint is Why can't people leave me alone?
 Why do people always have to be tugging at my sleeve?
-Out here, what with the solitude/silence/time away from home, I've segued into, Where is everybody?
+Out here in Palm Springs, what with the solitude/silence/time away from home, I've segued into, Where is everybody?
 Nobody ever likes ME.
-There is just something wrong with me and there always has been, etc. etc.

-Thus--"Hi!"
-I waylaid a complete stranger with Missouri tags as he was getting into his car in the parking lot of Albertson's the other day.
+Thus, starved for conversation: "Hi!"
+I waylaid a complete stranger as he was getting into his car in the parking lot of Albertson's the other day.
 "How's it goin," he replied warily, turning on the ignition.
 "Glad you asked," I said, wedging myself inside his door, "because I'm out here visiting?
 I've lived in L.A. since 1990 but I'm out here watching my friend Christine's house, she comes from Zermatt, Switzerland, but she's letting me use her house which is really pretty amazing anyone would let me use anything considering I was a giant drunk for many years, sober now though!, and I've had a lot of time to think--you know, aging, death--and all kinds of stuff has come up and what's happening, a LOT, is I am really getting in touch with my narcissistic personality disorder."

-The next day I had to take my car in.
+Then, next day I had to take my car in.
 The guy at Kelley's was explaining the estimate, droning on about oil pans and timing belts when suddenly I leaned in and laid my hand on his arm.
 "Say," I asked, "did your mother breast-feed you?
 Because mine DOESN'T REMEMBER, which to me is really emblematic of the way she was my whole life!
 She barely noticed anything, good or bad!
-My God, I've been simply starved for love since before forever!"
+I've been simply starved for love since before forever!"..

 On top of it, at first I thought I was having all these "revelations" but after three weeks I'm realizing I had the exact same ones twenty years ago, ten years ago, AND five years ago.
 The same stuff just cycles round again and again...which is not to say it's irrelevant or doesn't need working on, only that when I think NOW I've really gotten to the bottom of things; NOW I'm going to change EVERYTHING, now I'm finally going to GET WELL...probably not.